 Whether a property qualifies as a wetland depends on its size, its wildlife habitat potential and its overall effect on the environment.
 Wetlands help improve water quality and aid in water filtration.
 They are crucial parts of the natural ecosystem.

-Property Restrictions and Lower Assessments
+Building on Wetlands and Lower Assessments

 Property taxes are based on the assessment by your local taxing entity.
 If your property contains wetlands, that limits what you can do with it.
 For example, your local zoning may permit you to build a barn, storage building or similar structure on your property, but the presence of wetlands does not give you sufficient buildable land.
 Perhaps your lot is large enough for subdivision, if it were not for the presence of wetlands which makes putting up another house or houses out of the question.
 If wetlands affect your property’s land use, visit your tax assessor’s office and make sure any restrictions were noted on your assessment.
 If that was not the case, you may receive a somewhat lower assessment and save some money on property taxes.
 Regulations for appealing an assessment vary according to local law.